 Data Snapshot is a regular AFN feature in which we analyze agrifoodtech market investment data provided by our parent company, AgFunder.

-The world’s top-funded Agribusiness Marketplaces startup in the first half of this year was in Indonesia, reflecting the Southeast Asian country’s growing presence in the global tech and VC ecosystem.
+The world’s biggest Agribusiness Marketplaces funding deal during the first half of this year was in Indonesia, reflecting the Southeast Asian country’s growing presence in the global tech and VC ecosystem.

 Jakarta-based TaniHub raised $65.5 million for its Series B round back in May.
 MDI Ventures, the corporate VC arm of Indonesian telecom giant Telkom, led the round.
 Also taking part in the raise were new and existing investors including AddVentures — the corporate VC arm of Thai conglomerate SCG — along with UOB Venture Management, BRI Ventures, Flourish Ventures, Intudo Ventures, Openspace Ventures, Tenaya Capital, and Temasek affiliate Vertex Ventures.